bsnes-emu/bsnes/README.md

       - "Luminance" adjusts the overall brightness, where 100% is normal, and 0% is totally black.
-      - "Overscan Mask" controls the size of the border drawn by the [Settings](#the-settings-menu) → Video Emulation
+      - "Overscan Mask" hides parts of the video output that would have been hidden by the bezel around the edge of a standard-definition television screen.
-        → Mask Overscan option.
+        Some games (particularly on the Famicom)
+        displayed random glitchy output in this area, which can be distracting.
         The units are "pixels in the emulated console's standard video-mode".
         For example, setting "Horizontal" to 8
         will clip 8/256ths from the left and right sides